pestphp/docs/continuous-integration.md

 Naturally, you may customize the script above according to your requirements.
 For example, you may need to set up a database if your tests require one.

 Once you have created your `tests.yml` file, commit and push the `tests.yml` file so GitHub Actions can run your tests.
-Keep in mind that once you make this commit, your test suite will execute on all new pull requests and commits.
+Keep in mind that once you make this commit, your test suite will execute on all new merge requests and commits.

 ## Example With GitLab CI/CD Pipelines